-The Company's shares of Alpha Copper were classified as a financial instrument that is measured at fair value through profit and loss using Level 1 inputs as Alpha Copper is listed on the CSE market.
+The Company's shares of Alpha Copper received in March 2022 were classified as a financial instrument that is measured at fair value through profit and loss using Level 1 inputs as Alpha Copper is listed on the CSE market.
 The shares were recorded as a marketable security in the statement of financial position, with gains and losses resulting from the change in fair value recorded in the consolidated statement of loss for the period.
 Other than the impact of the change in Alpha's share price, no factors affecting the fair value of Alpha shares in the time from the initial recognition to the date of sale were identified.
-Following the sale of the Alpha Shares during the three month period ended June 30, 2023, the Company does not have any financial instrument assets or liabilities measured and recognized in the statement of financial position at fair value at June 30, 2023.
+Following the sale of the Alpha Shares in June 2023, the Company does not have any financial instrument assets or liabilities measured and recognized in the statement of financial position at fair value.